sbabakin/midi-music/README.md

-# midi-music
+# About
-Simple app that utilizes JAVA MIDI API to write melodies
+Simple app that utilizes Java MIDI API to write MIDI sequences and play them using default Sequencer